ActivityWatch/activitywatch.github.io/subscribe.md

 <!--
   AW Pro / patronage subscribe page.
 DRAFT — Erik to iterate.
-  Stripe Payment Links below are PLACEHOLDERS: create them in the Stripe Dashboard (test mode first) per knowledge/strategic/aw-pro-stripe-setup-spec.md, then replace the href="#" values.
-Links should carry ?src= for the counting-redirect instrumentation.
+  Checkout stays intentionally unpublished until the Stripe Payment Links are ready.
 -->

 ActivityWatch is free, open source, and runs entirely on your own machine — no account, no cloud, no tracking.
 Your data never leaves your computer, and it never will.